-9. How would transitioning cat and cat breeder registrations to a centralised registration system be beneficial to your local government?
-Administrative efficiency ☐ Consistency with centralised dog registrations □ No requirement to maintain own register ☐ Other - please specify: ☐ It would not be beneficial - please specify: 10.
-Would any of the additional information outlined above be useful for your local government? ☐ Approved kennel establishments □ Dog management facilities ☐ Pet shops that sell or transfer dogs ☐ Dangerous dogs ☐ Dog owner's subject to Court orders or convicted of particular offences Dogs that have been seized by the local government □ Dogs involved in a dog attack Dogs that have not been controlled by the owner ☐ Dogs that have caused a nuisance or are subject to a nuisance complaint □ Dogs that are subject to a destruction order ☐ Other information - please specify: Please indicate why you think it would be useful: 11.
-What additional costs would including this information in the system create for your local government? ☐ Processing the additional information ☐ Monitoring the additional information □ Other: 12.
-How much extra do you estimate this would cost your local government per annual dog registration? \$1 - \$5 \$6 - \$10 \$11 - \$15 \$16 - \$20 More than \$20 13.
-Would it be easier for your local government to process and record kennel establishment licences through the system?Yes

-□ No

-☐ Unsure
+8. reg □ □ uld it be beneficial for your local government if cat and cat breeder istrations were also transitioned to the centralised registration system?
+Yes No Unsure

+9. w would transitioning cat and cat breeder registrations to a centralised istration system be beneficial to your local government?
+Administrative efficiency

+Consistency with centralised dog registrations

+No requirement to maintain own register

+Other - please specify:

+It would not be beneficial - please specify:

+10 uld any of the additional information outlined above be useful for your al government?

+Approved kennel establishments

+Dog management facilities

+Pet shops that sell or transfer dogs

+Dangerous dogs

+Dog owner's subject to Court orders or convicted of particular offences

+Dogs that have been seized by the local government

+Dogs involved in a dog attack

+Dogs that have not been controlled by the owner

+Dogs that have caused a nuisance or are subject to a nuisance complaint

+Dogs that are subject to a destruction order

+Other information - please specify:

+Ple ase indicate why you think it would be useful:

+11 nat additional costs would including this information in the system create your local government?

+Processing the additional information

+Monitoring the additional information

+Other:

+12.Ho w much extra do you estimate this would cost your local government pe

+anı nual dog registration?

+\$1 - \$5

+\$6 - \$10

+\$11 - \$15

+\$16 - \$20

+More than \$20

+est tablishment licences through the system?
+Yes No Unsure

-Please give your reasons:
+Ple ease give your reasons: